Skip to content

 Under the old model, a weekend-only campaign with a $100 daily budget might occasionally spike to $200 on a busy Saturday.
 Under the new model, the system is already targeting $350+ per eligible day.
 On high-demand days, that figure can double to $700 or more.

 The result is unpredictable daily spend that makes manual pacing nearly impossible.
 You cannot reliably forecast tomorrow's spend based on today's numbers when the platform is actively accelerating delivery to hit an inflated monthly target.
+This is especially problematic for Performance Max campaigns, where limited transparency makes it even harder to diagnose pacing deviations.

 How to Audit Your Campaigns for Risk Exposure